-Our commitment is to publicly disseminate the outcomes of the innovation research.
-We disseminate the findings of our research via educational bulletins and presentations to the NHS Clinical Commissioning Groups established following the Health and Social Care Act 2012.
-We aim to ensure that the practical results of the work we fund is available to all to, irrespective of nationality, gender, and personal means, so that the research findings impact on the lives of sufferers and their families.
+The charity is committed is to publicly disseminate the outcomes of the innovation research.
+It disseminates the findings of the research via educational bulletins and presentations to the NHS Clinical Commissioning Groups established following the Health and Social Care Act 2012.
+The charity aims to ensure that the practical results of the work funded is available to all to, irrespective of nationality, gender, and personal means, so that the research findings impact on the lives of sufferers and their families.